How Maternal Age Affects Miscarriage Risk at Every Stage

 What These Numbers Mean in Practice

-Let us work through specific examples using our miscarriage risk calculator as a reference.
+Let me work through specific examples using our miscarriage risk calculator as a reference.

 Week 8, no heartbeat, no prior losses: